nananananate/guatemala-missions/_posts/2021-06-03-end-of-an-era.md

 The hardest thing yesterday was finding a box for this!
 The frame had to be disassembled so we don't get charged extra fees on our flight.

 After calling a bunch of stores, Home Depot literally had the perfect size.
 PTL even in the small things -- this was a great victory.
-I now recommend home depot for your cardboard box needs.
+I now recommend Home Depot for your cardboard box needs (Home Depot if you're reading this pls sponsor me).

 ### 🎮 Games